Round Robin Vision Statement

 - • Gourmet lunch buffet at the tournament on Saturday

-- • Formal awards dinner at a restaurant on Saturday night
+- • Formal awards dinner at the Cobblestone Restaurant

 Flights & Hotel